danielshawellis/dockerized-mern-development-and-production/README.md

 ## Tearing Down the Development Environment

-To tear down the development environment and remove all volumes, run `docker-compose down --volumes --remove-orphans`
+To tear down the development environment and remove all volumes, run `docker-compose -f docker-compose.dev.yml down --volumes --remove-orphans`